 As a prime contractor, we often rely significantly upon other companies as subcontractors to perform work we are obligated to perform for our clients.
 As we secure more work under our GWAC vehicles, we expect to require an increasing level of support from subcontractors that provide complementary and supplementary services to our offerings.
 Depending on labor market conditions, we may not be able to identify, hire and retain sufficient numbers of qualified employees to perform the task orders we expect to win.
 In such cases, we will need to rely on subcontracts with unrelated companies.
-Moreover, even in favorable labor market conditions, we anticipate entering into more subcontracts in the future as we expand our work under our GWACs.
+Moreover, even in favorable labor market conditions, we may not be able to identify, hire and retain sufficient numbers of prove the work under our GWACs.
 We are responsible for the work performed by our subcontractors, even though in some cases we have limited involvement in that work.